-How independent testing has impacted face recognition – and helped create trustworthy marketing
+How independent testing has impacted face recognition accuracy– and helped create trustworthy marketing

-Does a generic claim like “99.99% accuracy” really make the grade now, if not supported by evidence from independent assessments?
+Does a generic claim like “99.99% face recognition accuracy” really make the grade now, if not supported by evidence from independent assessments?

 Brief history of FRVT